Islamic State – Sinai Province

-The Islamic State – Sinai Province (IS-SP; الدولة الإسلامية – ولاية سيناء, al-Dawlah al-Islāmiyah – Wilayah Sīnāʼ) was one of the Islamic State branchs that was active in Egypt, along with the Islamic State – Egypt Province.
-It was active mainly the Sinai Peninsula.
+The Islamic State – Sinai Province (IS-SP; الدولة الإسلامية – ولاية سيناء, al-Dawlah al-Islāmiyah – Wilayah Sīnāʼ) was one of the Islamic State branches that was active in Egypt, along with the Islamic State – Egypt Province.
+It was active mainly on the Sinai Peninsula from 2014 to 2023 and has since been considered defunct.

 Foundation

 Islamic State – Sinai Province was originally known as Ansar Bait al-Maqdis (ABM) which has been part of the Sinai insurgency and has been especially active in the Sinai Peninsula since 2011 after the deterioration of security there, focusing its efforts on Israel and the Arab gas pipeline to Jordan.
 Egypt began a crackdown on jihadist groups in Sinai and elsewhere.
 ABM and other jihadist groups intensified their campaign of attacks on Egyptian security forces.

 During 2014, Ansar Bait al-Maqdis (ABM) sent emissaries to IS in Syria to seek financial support, weapons and tactical advice.
 On 10 November 2014, many members of ABM took an oath of allegiance to Abu Bakr al-Baghdadi, the leader of IS.
 It adopted the name Sinai Province and has since carried out attacks, mostly in North Sinai, but also in other parts of Egypt.

 Security officials say militants based in Libya have established ties with Sinai Province.
-On 13 November 2014, ABM dissolved its loyalty to Al-Qaeda and pledged allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State (IS), and adopted the name Sinai Province (Wilayah Sīnāʼ) claiming to be a branch of IS.
+On 13 November 2014, ABM dissolved its loyalty to Al-Qaeda and pledged allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State (IS), and adopted the name Sinai Province (Wilayat Sīnāʼ) claiming to be a branch of IS.